oscardarwin/dnd_orma/characters/ced/character_sheet.md

 ## Actions

-### Unassuming Form
+### Unassuming Form [Reaction]
 Your billowing cloak and slender form make you hard to hit.
 When a creature inflicts damage on you, you may spend an action token to increase your armor class by 2.
-### Scrappy Solutions
+### Scrappy Solutions [Reaction]
-When a creature other than yourself spends an action token, describe an inventive way that you can help them.
+When a creature other than yourself makes an ability check, describe an inventive way that you can help them.
 You can then spend 1 action token to let them add a d6 to the roll.
-### Precise Projectiles
+### Precise Projectiles [Action]
-Spend a strength action token to throw a projectile of your choice at a creature you can see.
-You then spend a number of action tokens to inflict one d8 of damage for each action token you spent.
+Throw a projectile of your choice at a creature you can see.
+Spend a number of action tokens to inflict one d8 of damage for each action token you spent.